FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 3. Natural Occurrence & Formation

-- Known Natural Sources: para-Anisyl nitrile is not commonly found in nature and is typically synthesized for use in fragrances and flavors.
+- Known Natural Sources: para-Anisyl nitrile is not commonly found in nature and is primarily synthesized for use in flavors and fragrances.

-- Formation Pathways: It is generally produced through chemical synthesis, involving the reaction of anisole with cyanogen bromide.
+- Formation Pathways: It is typically produced through chemical synthesis, involving the reaction of anisole with cyanogen bromide.

-- Relevance to “Natural Flavor” or “Natural Fragrance” Designation: Due to its synthetic origin, para-Anisyl nitrile does not qualify for natural flavor or fragrance designation.
+- Relevance to “Natural Flavor” or “Natural Fragrance” Designation: Due to its synthetic origin, para-Anisyl nitrile does not qualify for natural flavor or fragrance designations.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs